When to Apply

-File the Application for Temporary Permit for Advanced Practice Registered Nurse form ONLY IF you have already filed or you are simultaneously filing an application for a Delaware Advanced Practice Registered Nurse (APRN) license.
+You may only submit an application for a Advanced Practice Registered Nurse (APRN) temporary permit if you have already submitted or simultaneously submitting an application for a Delaware APRN license.

 A Temporary APRN Permit allows you to practice as an APRN in Delaware until your APRN license is issued.

 - Delaware temporary permits are not valid for work in any other jurisdiction.